JonyNhoque/JonyNhoque/README.md

 - 👋 Hi, I’m @JonyNhoque
-- Web Developer currently studying React and Next.js;
+- Self-taught Web Developer currently focusing on SPA frameworks such as React and Next.js;
-- Interested in Fullstack development and a deeper dive in software engeneering.
+- Curent set of skills are:

+* HTML5
+* CSS3
+* React
+* Next.js
+* Node.js
+* TypeScript
+* Styed Components
+* Apollo Server

+Eager to participate in projects, sharing knolege and help to build creative and solid solutions.

 <!---
 JonyNhoque/JonyNhoque is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.